MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 - With Centralized Deployment, the first time users choose the **Edit in Excel** action, the add-in is automatically installed in Excel from Centralized Deployment; not the Office Store.
 The only thing users have to do is sign in to [!INCLUDE[prod_short](includes/prod_short.md)]

-With both these deployment options, the add-in is automatically configured to connect to [!INCLUDE[prod_short](includes/prod_short.md)].A third deployment option is a manual installation of the add-in directly from Excel.
+With both these deployment options, the add-in is automatically configured to connect to [!INCLUDE[prod_short](includes/prod_short.md)].
+A third deployment option is a manual installation of the add-in directly from Excel.
 With this option, users will need to configure the add-in to connect to [!INCLUDE[prod_short](includes/prod_short.md)]

 ### <a name="switch"></a>Switching from individual acquisition to Centralized Deployment or the other way around